 “Form follows function,” proclaimed the modernists of the twentieth century.
 However, others have said before and since that aesthetics is a distinct domain of representation not necessarily or entirely determined by function.
 Even when form follows function, there is an aesthetic.
 Even when we might claim an aesthetic is a travesty, or that there has been no attention to aesthetic, the aesthetic nevertheless persists.
 What makes place distinctive?

 How are the built environment and our human geographies in dialogue with nature?

 How can a constructed environment be designed and made in such a way that it best serves the panoply of human needs?

 As human artifice, our various design and construction practices shape our lives.
 The physical forms they leave are a humanistic legacy.
 However, our human experiences and interests are irreducibly diverse.
 So how does a constructed environment affect different people differentially?
-How can it be sensitively appropriate to their varied needs?
+How can it be sensitive to their varied needs?
 How can it be inclusive?
-How can potentially negative impacts be anticipated for some people and in some environmental contexts.
-How can risks be reduced and negative impacts mitigated?
+How can potentially negative impacts be anticipated and mitigated?
+How can a constructed environment be designed and made in such a way as to best serve the panoply of human needs?